jefftp/arch/README.md

 ## Running the installation scripts

-First, update the variables in `99-options.sh` to change any options such as the install disk or timezone.
+First, update the variables in `options.conf` to change any options such as the install disk or timezone.

 Next run `01-install.sh`.
 This will call `02-configure.sh` as part of the installation.